UBC-Solar/sunlink/tools/README.md

 * Ensure that you have the SD Card with the logged messages from the memorator
 * Then plug in the SD Card into your device which is running sunlink
 * Now, navigate to the `tools/` directory and then to the `MemoratorUploader.py` script.
-* Inside here you will need to change the `LOG_FOLDER` constant to the directory of the SD Card (directory that contains the `LOG000xx.KMF` files)